-The following information may be suitable for your circumstances; we advise of course you should obtain professional assistance prior to making this 'big' decision.
-If you are considering a Prospective Marriage Visa or a Partner visa, then you may find the information on this page useful.
+The following information may be suitable for your circumstances but we do advise that you should obtain professional assistance with your partner visa application.
+If you are considering a Prospective Marriage Visa or a Partner visa you may find the information on this page useful.

 Remember there is not 'a one size fits all' when it comes to a checklist for visa applications.
 There are criteria within the legislation that may not apply to your case or other criteria that may be detrimental if you do not address these.
 Be aware, and consider all the criteria for your unique situation.

-When Should I Apply For A Partner Visa?
+When Should I Apply For A Partner Visa In Australia?

 Should We Consider The Prospective Marriage Visa?

 When the couple are not in a defacto or marriage relationship then you could consider this visa subclass.
-When you have not know your partner for a long period and you wish to marry, you could consider this option.
-The applicant will not be entitled to a bridging visa and therefore cannot entire Australia until the application is decided.
+When you have not known your partner for a long period and you wish to marry then the Prospective Marriage Visa may suit your circumstances..
+The applicant will not be entitled to a bridging visa and therefore cannot entire Australia until the visa application is decided.

-Who May Apply For Partner or Marriage Visas?
+Who May Apply For Partner Visa or Marriage Visas?

-Initially, partners who meet the legal criteria for the visa to be approved are granted a temporary 820 visa.
-Later, a permanent 801 visa can be granted following an eligibility period of 2 years or, if there is a long-standing relationship or children of the relationship, soon after grant of the temporary visa.
+Initially, visa applicants who meet the legal criteria for the visa to be approved are granted a temporary visa.
+Later a permanent visa may be approved following an eligibility period of 2 years or, if there is a long-standing relationship or children of the relationship, soon after grant of the temporary visa.

 Create an ImmiAccount

-Complete the online form Form 47SP Application for migration to Australia by a partner.
+Complete the online Form 47SP Application for migration to Australia by a partner.

-When the main applicant has completed the 47SP online application, the sponsor should quote the relevant TRN to submit their own 40SP Sponsorship Form for a Partner to Migrate to Australia.
+When the primary applicant has completed the 47SP online application, the sponsor should quote the relevant TRN to submit their own Sponsorship Form for a Partner to Migrate to Australia.

 Review your forms and submit, lodge your visa application

-Follow guidelines on the IMMI Account to attach the relevant evidence/forms; importantly ensure you make a valid visa application.
+Follow guidelines on the IMMI Account to attach the relevant evidence, forms and importantly ensure that you make a valid visa application.

 Follow this link for information on how to create your IMMI account online: Click HERE

 Ensure you pay the relevant visa charges and surcharge in full and in advance of your current visa expiry.
 If you are onshore, allow adequate time for your payment to clear in order that your bridging visa will be issued.
-Visa application charges are expected to be revised in June 2021.
+Visa application charges are usually revised in July each year.